When you think of training, careers, economy, and governance, think of the Department of Labor.

-The Division of Unemployment Insurance (UI) provides unemployment benefits to eligible workers who become unemployed through no fault of their own.
+The Division of Unemployment Insurance (DUI) provides unemployment benefits to eligible workers who become unemployed through no fault of their own.
 Applying for benefits is online providing quick and easy access.
 The division also collects Unemployment Insurance Tax from businesses.

 The Division of Industrial Affairs (DIA) promotes fairness and safety in the workplace through enforcement of laws that protect workers and consultation programs for small businesses.
 We provide services through five programs.

 The Office of Occupational and Labor Market Information (OOLMI) is the key source of information about labor market conditions throughout the First State.
 The office partners with the US Bureau of Labor Statistics to produce a variety of economic statistics and reports.